-Jason Arison, third generation to the Arison family’s legacy of giving, serves as the foundation’s chairman since 2009.
-He is also a board member of Arison Investments, Matan – Investing in the Community, and the Tel Aviv Museum of Art, and is the founder of ArtPort that advances artists in a new social arena.
+Jason Arison, third generation to the Arison family’s legacy of giving, serves as the foundation’s chairman (2009-present).
+He is also a board member of Arison Investments, Matan – Investing in the Community, and the Tel Aviv Museum of Art, and the founder of ArtPort that advances artists in a new social arena.

-His previous positions included CEO of The Ted Arison Family Foundation (2007-09), and various other roles in the foundation prior to that, since 2002.
-Under his leadership, the foundation realizes the vision of creating meaningful social change, through strategic philanthropy and social investments.
-Each year, the foundation invests in a large number of organizations and projects in diverse fields of operation, including Education, Culture, Art, and Sports, Children and Youth, Population in Distress, Disabilities and Special Needs, and Health.
+He previously served as CEO of The Ted Arison Family Foundation (2007-09), and prior to that he held various positions in the foundation (2002-07).
+Under his leadership, the foundation realizes the vision of “Creating meaningful social change in Israel and worldwide”.
+Every year, the foundation invests in numerous organizations and projects in diverse fields.

-Jason Arison was ranked one of Forbes Israel’s Top Ten Influencers in the World of Art (2012), and he received the prestigious King Solomon Award for The Ted Arison Family Foundation’s support of the America-Israel Cultural Fund (AICF) (2012).
+Jason was ranked one of Forbes Israel’s Top Ten Influencers in the World of Art (2012), and he received the prestigious King Solomon Award for the support extended by The Ted Arison Family Foundation to the America-Israel Cultural Fund (AICF) (2012).

 Rachel Cohen serves as CEO of The Ted Arison Family Foundation, a private family foundation that operates to improve the quality of life through social investments, grant giving, and leading vision ventures, which impact circles that are ever-expanding.

 In her capacity as CEO, Rachel also partakes in steering forward the extensive activities of the foundation’s vision ventures: Essence of Life, Good Deeds Day, Goodnet, Artport, and Ruach Tova.